MerrionComputing/Accounting-on-Azure-Functions/README.md

 # Accounting-on-Azure-Functions
 A sample project to demonstrate various techniques of working with Azure functions in a real world example

-This will build on the **Event Sourcing on Azure Functions** project to add a real world, multiple domain example that performs basic **Fund Accounting** functionality.
+This will build on the **[Event Sourcing on Azure Functions](https://github.com/MerrionComputing/EventsSourcing-on-Azure-Functions)** project to add a real world, multiple domain example that performs basic **Fund Accounting** functionality.

+It is also a test bed for testing out ideas about architecture and code organisation in a serverless / FaaS environment.

 ## Domains